abhirajthakur/task-tracker-cli/README.md

 A command-line task management application built with Go and Cobra.
 Easily manage your tasks with features for creating, updating, deleting, and filtering tasks through a simple command-line interface.

+This is a solution to project listed on the projects section of roadmap.sh Here's the link to the project: [https://roadmap.sh/projects/task-tracker](https://roadmap.sh/projects/task-tracker)

 ## Features

 - **Task Management**